This post may contain affiliate links, please see our privacy

 Craving crispy, savory potato pancakes but want to skip the frying and gluten?
 These gluten-free baked potato pancakes are inspired by traditional German-style latkes but with a lighter, healthier twist and are gluten-free.
 They recipe is easy to make, the potato pancakes are addictively crispy, and packed with flavor, without the extra fats.

-Preheat oven to 400 F and line a baking sheet with parchment paper
+Prep: Preheat oven to 400°F and line a large baking sheet with parchment paper.

 2.

-Using a hand shredder or food processor, grate potatoes and onions using a fine grader.
-Place in a sieve and drain away excess water.
-Ultimately you can use your hands to squeeze the excess water.
-The drier the potatoes the crispier pancakes
+Grate & Dry: Grate potatoes and onions using a fine grater or food processor.
+Place in a sieve to drain, then use your hands or a clean kitchen towel to squeeze out all excess water.
+Note: The drier the potatoes, the crispier the pancakes.

 3.